chuanconggao/PrefixSpan-py/README.md

 For both frequent and top-k algorithms, a custom key function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence `(id, position)` tuples.

-- In default, `len(matches)` is used denoting the support of current pattern.
+- In default, `len(matches)` is used denoting the frequency of current pattern.

 - Alternatively, any key function can be used.
 As an example, `sum(len(db[i]) for i in matches)` can be used to find the satisfying patterns according to the number of matched items.

-- For efficiency, an anti-monotone upper-bound function must also be specified for pruning.
+- For efficiency, an anti-monotone upper-bound function should also be specified for pruning.

     - If unspecified, the key function is also the upper-bound function, and must be anti-monotone.